Spriha-Shringi/Todo-Application--HungerBox/README.md

 🔹 2️⃣ Install Dependencies
             `npm install`

-🔹 3️⃣ Set Up Environment Variables
+🔹 3️⃣ Set Up Environment Variables.
               Create a .env file in the root directory(todo-app) and add:
                    `VITE_API_URL=https://add-your-backend-link-here.app/api`
 Right now , you need to change API_URL at 2-3 places at the frontend as it is deployed now.